tensorflow/swift/.github/ISSUE_TEMPLATE/00-default-issue.md

 ---

-We are using [JIRA](https://bugs.swift.org) instead of Github issues to track our work in order to integrate more effectively with the rest of the Swift ecosystem.
+We are using [JIRA](https://bugs.swift.org) instead of GitHub issues to track our work in order to integrate more effectively with the rest of the Swift ecosystem.